 Give independent consultants an option to apply

 As mentioned, organizing your Salesforce initiatives into sprints will help you create project-based opportunities for independent consultants.
-Make sure your job postings – whether it’s with LinkedIn, Indeed, etc – use language that caters to project-based opportunities.
+Make sure your job postings – with LinkedIn, Indeed, etc. – use language that caters to project-based opportunities.

-Most employers are only sourcing and hiring for full-time talent.
-Building out strategies to hire project-based workers will take some leg work, but having the right processes in place to work with independents – relationship management, contracts, payment, etc – will help you partner with the talent you need to keep projects moving.
+Most employers are only sourcing and hiring full-time talent.
+Building out strategies to hire project-based workers will take some leg work, but having the right processes to work with independents – relationship management, contracts, payment, etc. – will help you partner with the talent you need to keep projects moving.

 Simplify how you engage with independent consultants

 Onboarding an independent consultant doesn’t have to be complicated.
 If you make their barrier to entry as simple as possible, you’ll get work started faster and set up the foundation for a healthy partnership for future projects.

 Good independents are in-demand and entertaining multiple project opportunities.
 Your engagement process needs to be efficient and streamlined.
 Winded interview processes, complicated contracts, and other red tape will encourage independents to choose another customer’s project over yours.